Comparison

 Sortly

 The pick if your inventory is really a small business.
-It is polished and has a large user base, rated 4.73 from 9,373 ratings as of July 2026.
+It is polished and has a large user base, rated 4.7 from about 9,400 ratings, checked on August 5, 2026.
 The catch for household use is the pricing: the free tier caps at 100 items, and paid plans run from $24 to $149 a month.
 That is business software pricing, not household pricing, so it is overkill for tracking what is in your closets.

 Everspruce